nmathew98/vault/system-design.md

 ## Microservices

 - General principles are rules of thumb not law
+- Dumb tools, smart applications
+- SOLID
+	- S: Single Responsibility, A class should change for one reason only
+	- O: Open/Closed Principle, Open for extension and closed for changes
+	- L: Liskov Substitution, Subclasses should exhibit the same behaviour as the superclass, they should be interchangeable
+	- I: Interface Segregation, Prefer interfaces to subclassing
+	- D: Dependency Inversion, Superiors should not depend on dependents
+- Principles of Component Cohesion:
+	- REP: Reuse/Release Equivalency Principle, The granule of reuse is the granule of release
+	- CRP: Common Reuse Principle, Classes that tend to be reused together belong in the same component
+	- CCP: Common Closure Principle, Components in a class should be affected by the same kind of changes
+- Principles of Component Coupling:
+	- ADP: Acyclic Dependencies Principle, No cycles in dependency graph
+	- SDP: Stable-Dependency Principle, Depend in the direction of stability
+	- SAP: Stable-Abstractions Principle, More abstract = more stable
 - How to determine the scope and responsibility of a service
 	- A service performs a set of operations on an entity.
 Multiple services can see different versions of said entity (bounded context)
 	- Group the different operations which are performed on the entity together by their effects (This will also usually mean that these operations have similar scalability requirements)